© Crown copyright 2021

 - a fixed amount of £10,000 for each household for a full year

-- a weekly amount for each child or young person:
+- a weekly amount for each cared for child or adult

 - £200 for children under 11